 You are able to set the valid reading length of some of the bar code symbologies.
-If the data length of the scanned bar code doesn't match the valid reading length, the scanner will issue an error tone.
 You may wish to set the same value for minimum and maximum length to force the scanner to read fixed length bar code data.
 This helps reduce the chances of a misread.

 EXAMPLE: Decode only those bar codes with a count of 9-20 characters.

 Min. length = 09Max. length = 20

 EXAMPLE: Decode only those bar codes with a count of 15 characters.

 Min. length = 15Max. length = 15